Al's Liner Spray-On Bedliner Kit ALS-2K

 Al's Liner is a full do-it-yourself spray on bed liner.
 This urethane/acrylic liner system is the single best DIY kit on the market offering unmatched coverage and protection.
 Al's liner is a 3 part system that was developed from on of the leading industrial protective coatings on the market.
 It's not a reduced formula like many roll on applications, giving users the option to spray Al's Liner as thick or thin as they need in virtually any texture they desire.

 Al's liner spray on bedliner kits come with everything needed prep and apply the product including the 3 mixing components, primer, color, and a mixing paddle.
-Users can choose from 3 colors (including black, grey or tan) or you can mix the custom color of your choice.
+Users can choose from 3 colors (including black, grey or tan).
 The optional spray gun features 5 ports and is highly recommended to ensure even coverage and desired texture.
 Al's Liner easy 4 step process is perfect for do-it-yourself, at home applications.
 It doesn't require a spray booth and minimal personal protection is required.
 Make the process even easier with a roller or brush which are sold separately.

 Even though it's intended to be used as a spray in bed liner, Al's Liner is also perfect for endless other uses.
 It can be used as an underbody sealer, rocker panel protection, walkways and decks, or any other place that heavy duty protection and/or traction are needed.
 With proper preparation the Al's Liner system will offer years of trouble free use and protection against the elements and heavy duty use.
 It's also backed by a Lifetime Warranty.